opheliagame/archive/src/pages/2021-04-15-second-post/index.md

 }
 ```

-If we try to unpack this line which defines our `grid`, we can see that we are first upscaling or zooming out by multiplying `st` with a float value and then flooring the space to get only values like `0.0, 1.0, 2.0, 3.0, 4.0..`.
+If we try to unpack this line which defines our `grid`, we can see that we are first upscaling or zooming out by multiplying `st` with a float value and then flooring the space to get floored values like `0.0, 1.0, 2.0, 3.0, 4.0..`.
 This flooring operation essentially divides our entire space into a grid.
-When picking randomly from the floored grid, we start to get closer to our idea of pixellation.
+When picking randomly from this floored grid, we start to get closer to our idea of pixellation.

 ```c++
 void main() {